Who We Are

 LATEST CHAPTER NEWS

-Desk of the Chairman April 2026
+Desk of the Chairman July 2026

-Strength in Unity & Leadership By Example,
+Strength in Unity & Leadership by Example,

-MCPO (SCW) Terry M. Haines, USNR Retired
+MCPO (SCW) Terry M. Haines USNR Ret.

-Chairman, Rogue Chapter #1260
+Chairman, Rogue Chapter #1260 NCOA

 Desk of the Chairman